Current Projects

 The Arc Maryland

-others.
+Partners in Policymaking® (Partners) is a leadership developmental program designed for people with developmental disabilities and their families.
+The program prepares participants to advocate for what they need in their own lives.
+It also prepares them to be leaders that bring about change that helps others.
 The Partners program is a series of nine sessions and other learning activities.
 Topics include: history of the disability movement, self-advocacy, inclusive education, assistive technology, legislative process, and advocacy.
 Partners graduates are prepared and supported to take action after they graduate.
 They support and learn from each other to bring about change.

 Resources